ttscoff/planter-cli/src/_README.md

 ## Configuration

-Directories and files in ~/.config/planter/templates/TEMPLATE_NAME

 scripts in planter/scripts or in TEMPLATE_NAME/\_scripts

-- variables
+- variables used in templates
   # - key: var
   # prompt: Variable
   # type: [string,float,integer,number,date]